Vansh-Baghel/Java-things/Java_notes.md

 * If no new array is created, then it is O(1) ie O(constant).
 * For recursive programs, the space complexity is not constant because new functions are created in stack at every step.

+# Binary

+## Find negative of number
+* First complement the number and add it by 1.

+## Get the last number
+* To get the last binary code number , we can use **n & (-n)**.
+* This will get us the last number.

+# Maths for DSA

+## Prime number concept
+* If a number is prime , then only check the multiples below its **sqrt**, because rest of the above numbers are just repeated to be checked.
+Like whats the meaning of checking **3** and **12** both for number **36** if we know that 36 comes in 3 already.
+* So always put **sqrt** condition in the **while** loop and the **modulo** statement inside **if** condition which will be inside **while** loop .

+## GCD/HCF
+*

+## LCM
+*

+## Insertion Sort
+* Insertion Sort works well with **partially sorted datatype** therefore it takes part in **hybrid sorting** algorithms.
+* It is stable sorting.
+* **Steps reduced** compared to bubble sort because we skip the step if the next number is larger than the number.

+## Quick Sort
+* It is preferred over the merge sort , as it doesnt create a new array to store the values.
+* Quick sort contains 4 variables ie start, end , low, high .
+* Pivot is basically a random numbers which must have all the lower numbers on the left hand side and all the larger numbers on the right hand side .
+It is put into correct position when the while loop breaks and then the task of sorting takes place again .
+* Here after the while loop breaks , ie when end < start , then we sort the low and end & start and high .
+By this , we sort both the sides of pivot.

+# Recursive Strings
+## Skip Char and Strings
+* **substring** method creates a new array from the original array without changing it , also we know that strings are **immutable**.
+The part we want in new array could be described using the index numbers .
+If only 1 index is mentioned then it means that all the char after it will be the new array.
+* The string will be divided into 2 halves.
+* **isEmpty** and **startsWith** are the 2 more inbuilt string methods which we are using here.

+## Subset
+* All the elements from a string can form arrays with 1 or more elements of the string , and these elements must be in the given order .
+Like if string is "abc" then a substring cannot be \[c, a].
+* There are many substrings for a string.
+* The pattern of taking some elements and removing some elements is known as **subset pattern**.
+By this pattern , we can easily find the possible answers for a particular string.

+## Permutations
+* Either it could be added on the **left or on the right** .
+* If there are n numbers , then **n!** permutations are possible .